Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 Fiat-Chrysler Automobiles has issues.
 The merged company has long not known what to do with the brands they own but the issue hit critical mass in June 2018.
 Some brands like Maserati got a plan that would help turn the direction it was headed in for the better.
-Other brands got plans that would help continue or add on to their current success.
-However, the brands that you could arguably say matter the most, Fiat & Chrysler, as well as Dodge, didn’t get plans that would showcase & ensure their future, rather laying the seeds for these brands demise.
-So this article is part two of an eight-part series, showcasing how I would position the brands the FCA owns to be better successful.
+Other brands got plans that would help continue or add to their current success.
+However, the brands that you could arguably say matter the most, Fiat & Chrysler, as well as Dodge, didn’t get plans that would showcase & ensure their future, rather laying the seeds for these brands' demise.
+So this article is part two of an eight-part series, showcasing how I would position the brands the FCA owns to be more successful.
 Previously, I explained how to rebrand Jeep and Ram.
 This article is particularly about the brand that’s all performance, all the time.
 It’s time to join the Brotherhood of Muscle.
 It’s time to revise Dodge.

 This is a brand that I’m going to love writing.
 Dodge already has a brand identity.
 It’s the brand with all-performance, all the time.
 It just needs to enforce and drive that point home in every model that it has.
 Become the home of the affordable driver's car.
 The brand that offers cars & C(S)UV’s to people that have a need for speed.
 A brand that’ll make more engaging vehicles for consumers who would rather one with spirit than rivals Honda, Toyota & Hyundai can offer.
 On another note, Dodge can get this type of brand “personality” or identity over in the American market better than a brand like Mazda.
 That said, they need to do one thing.
 Kill SRT.